mkenirons/SPA/readme.txt

 NOTES:
-I attempted to pu in a back button but I couldn't get it to work properly.
+I attempted to put in a back button but I couldn't get it to work properly.

 References: